 The high sugar content of maple syrup is one of the most significant health concerns associated with it.
 Sugar consumption in excess can cause a variety of health concerns.
 Before you consume maple syrup, keep the following points in mind:

 - This natural sweetener has a higher caloric content, which is equivalent to that of conventional table sugar.

-- As a high-calorie item, it should come as no surprise that maple syrup has a high-calorie count.
-It has an astounding 12 grams of sugar in a single tablespoon, which is rather alarming.
+- As a high-calorie item, it should come as no surprise that maple syrup has 12 grams of sugar in a single tablespoon, which is rather alarming.

 - The glucose and fructose content in maple syrup is higher than that of coconut nectar syrup.

 - Maple syrup has a higher glycemic index than coconut nectar.
 Due to this, it can cause an increase in blood sugar levels.
 Unwanted weight gain can occur as a result of persistently elevated blood sugar levels.

 If you want to read about maple and its substitutes then checkout Best Maple Syrup Substitutes.

 Raw honey is undoubtedly one of the most popular alternative sweeteners globally, thanks to the honeybee, one of the most remarkable organisms on the planet and one of the world’s greatest pollinators.

 Bees take the sweet nectar from flower buds and turn it into honey.

 The raw, unprocessed form of honey is a thick crystalline paste or thick viscous liquid that maintains all of the nutrients, live enzymes, and medicinal components that honey is known for.
 Honey is also a natural preservative.